shader-slang/neural-shading-s25/hardware-acceleration/README.md

 ## Troubleshooting

 ### Download Issues

 If external dependencies fail to download:

 1. Check your internet connection
 2. Verify the GitHub repositories are accessible
 3. Manually adjust version numbers in CMakeLists.txt if needed

 ### Build Issues

 - Ensure you have all required build tools installed
 - Check that your compiler supports C++17
 - On Windows, make sure you have the Windows SDK installed

 ### Runtime Issues

 - Ensure shader files (.slang) are in the same directory as the executable
 - Check that your graphics drivers support Vulkan
-- To run mlp-training-coopvec, make sure you have an NVIDIA GPU with latest driver.
+- To run mlp-training-coopvec, make sure you have an NVIDIA GPU with the latest driver.